The Maw: Development and marketing

 Twisted Pixel Games announced in June 2008 its plans to release The Maw as its first original title for the company.
 Previously, the company had worked with Midway Games to develop the 2004 game NBA Ballers.
-Technically The Maw is a reference or homage to Halos final level of the campaign titled The Maw.

 Hothead Games, a Vancouver-based independent video game developer, partnered with Twisted Pixel Games to bring The Maw to Microsoft Windows.
 It was released for the PC on March 9, 2009.
 The Maw soundtrack was composed by Winifred Phillips and produced by Winnie Waldron, who together designed the music interactivity for the game.

 Downloadable content

-Twisted Pixel released three new levels for the game as downloadable content, Brute Force, River redirect, and The Speeder Lane.
+Twisted Pixel released three new levels for the game as downloadable content, Brute Force, River Redirect, and Speeder Lane.
 Once downloaded, the new levels are selectable from the in-game menu as "deleted scenes", taking place at various points between original levels in the storyline.
 Brute Force and River Redirect were released for Xbox 360 on February 18 and March 11, 2009 respectively.
 Both were released together for the Steam version of the game on March 16 shortly after.
-The Speeder Lane was released on April 30.
+Speeder Lane was released on April 30.

 When interviewed by Gamasutra, Twisted Pixel CEO Michael Wilford revealed that though the developers had plans for downloadable content from the beginning, decisions on what would be included in that content were not made until after the game was released: "[We] didn't work on them in any way until after the main game was wrapped.
 Once the game was out of our hands, we went back to the drawing board to design everything from scratch, but we obviously had a lot of half-finished pieces on the cutting room floor that we could leverage".
 Wilford further explained that due to the way The Maw ends, creating an epilogue would not be possible.
 Therefore, plans were made for the downloadable content to be dubbed "Deleted Scenes"; levels that take place inside the story of the main game.
 Wilford was quick to note that these levels were not simply unlock codes that provided the player with access to things already in the game: "I think some people took it to mean that we intentionally stripped out levels that were 100 percent complete only to sell them as DLC", adding that it was "not the case".